laithmunir9/NeutralEye/README.md

-# NeutralEye
+# NeutralEye - Bias Checker

-NeutralEye is an AI-powered browser extension designed to help users identify bias in online articles.
+NeutralEye - Bias Checker is an AI-powered browser extension designed to help users identify bias in online articles.

 ## What it does
 - Flags emotionally loaded language